neuro-inc/neuro-flow/reference/batch-workflow-syntax.md

 ## _Batch_ workflow

 Batch workflows are located in the `.neuro/<batch-name>.yml` or `.neuro/<batch-name>.yaml` file under the project's root.
-The config filename should be be lowercase and not start with a digit if the [`id`](batch-workflow-syntax.md#id) attribute is not specified.
+The config filename should be lowercase and not start with a digit if the [`id`](batch-workflow-syntax.md#id) attribute is not specified.
 The following YAML attributes are supported:

 ## `kind`